Please screenshot this page and send it to info@mim-essay.com

 Project Manager $65,000 - $120,000

 Deciding between an MBA and a MiM for your next big educational step?
 It's a big choice, and where you study is just as important as what you study.
-Around the world, there are some amazing universities that offer these courses.
+Around the world, some amazing universities offer these courses.
 MBAs are perfect if you've been working for a while and are ready to move up the ladder.
 They're offered by some of the most famous business schools out there.
-MiMs, on the other hand, are great if you're just starting out.
+MiMs, on the other hand, are great if you're just starting.

 MBA MIM